2 min read

 Where can I find out more?

-A Cost of Living Working Group, made up of colleagues from across the University and sabbatical officers from the Students’ Union, meets regularly to identify additional initiatives to help and support for our students.
+A Cost of Living Working Group meets regularly to identify additional initiatives to help and support our students.